Rolls-Royce Phantom VII: Construction

 Final assembly, including all body, paint, wood, and leather work, is completed to each customer's individual specification at the Rolls-Royce plant in Goodwood, West Sussex.
 The plant is close to the historic Goodwood Motor Racing Circuit.

-The plant contains the paint shop, body shop, leather shop, woodworking shop, assembly line, and executive offices under one roof.
+The plant contains a paint shop, body shop, leather shop, woodworking shop, assembly line, and executive offices under one roof.
 There are only three robots in the factory.
 The robots paint the body; the paint is polished by hand after the robots spray each coat.
-The coachlines, which are exactly 3 mm wide, are done, as well as all other work, by hand, in keeping with the Rolls-Royce tradition.
+The coach lines, which are exactly 3 mm wide, are done, as well as all other work, by hand, in keeping with the Rolls-Royce tradition.

 The aluminium extrusions that are used to construct the aluminium spaceframe are produced in Norway using hydroelectric power, shaped and machined in Denmark and finally hand-welded in Germany.